itechpros/servoy-war-builder-examples/README.md

 **Path**: .github/workflows/build.yaml
 This is the [GitHub Action workflow file](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions) that defines an automated process made up of one or more jobs.
 For more details of the available options for the WAR build in this file, please see our [servoy-war-builder](https://github.com/itechpros/servoy-war-builder) repository.

-### HelloWorld
+### cloudSampleSolution
 This is the primary Servoy solution for our project.
-It contains one form and just outputs a "Hello World!" message.

-### mod_batch_processor
-This is a Servoy solution that we need included in our WAR file, but is not directly referenced by the HelloWorld solution.

 ### servoy.build.properties
 **Path:** prop_files/servoy.build.properties